 Trade-offs

-• Higher cost per task than CloudConvert at high volume
+−Higher cost per task at very high volumes than CloudConvert

 Free